 How does creativity really work, and how can we build and maintain a creative, solutions-oriented organization?
 In this book, Ed Catmull, President of Pixar Animation and Disney Animation, brings the process to life by sharing what happens behind-the-scenes in these 2 great companies.
-In our Creativity Inc summary, we’ll give a synopsis of the ingredients and barriers to creativity and innovation.
+In this free Creativity Inc summary, you’ll get a synopsis of the ingredients and barriers to creativity and innovation.

 The book is written in a chronological order; we’ve distilled the key ideas into 3 parts in our summary: Key milestones, Foundations and barriers to creativity,and Building a creative culture.
 These tips are not success formulas, but merely starting points for you to experiment with, and discover what works for you.

 In the book, Catmull shares his childhood dream to be a Disney animator, and how the path of a computer scientist led him into the area of computer-animated research and innovation.
 He was hired by the New York Institute of Technology, Lucasfilm, then as the CEO of Pixar (which was bought by Steve Jobs, with the aim of selling imaging computers).

 The book traces how Pixar clinched its first deal with Disney, leading to the creation of Toy Story.
 Notably, it had taken Catmull 20 years from the time he first crystallized his goal (in 1974) to make a computer-animated film, to the successful debut of Toy Story.
 Our 13-page summary outlines some of the key milestones, as well as the learning experiences that shaped Catmull’s philosophy, approach and insights, e.g. the importance of a conducive innovation environment, hiring the right people who’re smarter than you, etc.